sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Cache Memory.md

-Cache memory is specialized memory designed solely for speedup.
+Cache memory is specialized memory designed solely for [[speedup]].
 Instead of paying the latency penalty of looking in slower memory every time, a computer may store recent results of memory lookups in cache and retrieve them from this super-fast memory instead.

 ## Hierarchy